Frederiksberg Allé: 20th century

 At the turn of the century, time ran out for the pleasure gardens and Frederiksberg Allé started to change character.
 The country houses and villas were pulled down and replaced with denser developments, mostly apartment buildings, although theatres continued to characterize the area.
 The Fønix Theatre opened in 1919.
 Frederiksberg Entertainment Theatre was, after for a while serving as a cinema, from 1917 to 1943 owned by the actress Betty Nansen and is now named the Betty Nansen Theatre after her.
 The ABC Theatre opened at No. 80 in 1949 and developed into one of the most important venues for revues in the 1950s and 1960s under the leadership of Stig Lommer.

 In 1924 a Roman Catholic girls school, the Institut Jeanne d'Arc, was built at No. 74.
 During Second World War when Denmark was occupied by Nazi Germany, the school was accidentally bombed on 21 March 1945 in Operation Carthage, a British air raid which targeted the Gestapo headquarters in the Shell House in the city centre, killing 86 school children.

 Buildings

 No. 23, on the corner with Kingosgade, is known as Little Rosenborg due to its Neo-Renaissance style with two small towers and rich decorations, although its resemblance to Christian IV's Rosenborg Castle can hardly be described as striking.
 It was designed by Johan Daniel Herholdt´in collaboration with Christian V. Nielsen and completed in 1857.

 No. 104, on the corner of Allégade, was completed in 1871 to designs by Johan Schrøder and was listed in 1978.

 Frederiksberg Allé today

-One of the most modern addresses in Frederiksberg, and in Copenhagen, Frederiksberg Allé is today known for its upmarket boutiques and cafés.
+One of the most exclusive addresses in Frederiksberg, and in Copenhagen, Frederiksberg Allé is today known for its upmarket boutiques and cafés.
+In particular, Frederiksberg locals like to walk the broad boulevard and frequent the traditional french-style brasserie Promenaden and the classic bar Frederik VI.
+Both feature photos of local vedettes and writers, who have enjoyed their time there.

 Remaining theatres on the avenues are Betty Nansen Theatre at No. 57, the former Frederiksberg Theatre which is now named after its former director and Aveny-T, at No. 102, based in Sommerlyst's old main building from 1855.